isabella232/gimp-book-painting/parametric-brushes.md

 </figure>

 ## The Parametric Brush and Painting Techniques
-The main scope of this article is to see the misused of parametric brush on GIMP and to demonstrate how is possible to use the parametric brush with paint dynamics to emulate many kind of media, for instance, the dry media.

-On GIMP the brush set have a small amount of parametric brushes… why reason?
-Sincerely I do not know, perhaps, many illustrators, concept artists, photographers have been accustomed to see/utilize only raster brushes.
+It seems artists haven't yet realized the full usefulness and versatility of GIMP's parametric brushes, especially when paired with the proper dynamics.
+This article shows how to use parametric brushes to make convincing emulations of dry media such as pencil, color pencil, charcoal, chalk and pastel.

 ![](parametric-brushes.assets/parametric-brushes-dialog-editor.png "Image Title")<br>*Brush set and Parametric Editor*